What is Project Sequencing?

 Independent or Mutually Exclusive Projects

 If the capital projects being analyzed by a company do not fall under the project sequencing category, then they can be independent or mutually exclusive projects.
 When two projects are independent, the cash flows and profitability are also independent of each other.
-However, if two projects are mutually exclusive, the company aims to implement only one of the projects.
+However, if two projects are mutually exclusive, a company will aim to implement only one of the two projects.

-Another category is when a company enjoys unlimited resources and can execute all profitable projects simultaneously.
-But if there are more projects than available resources, the company needs to use capital rationing.
-This means that they will implement projects with the highest impact on the value for shareholders.
+Another situation is where a company enjoys unlimited resources and can execute all profitable projects simultaneously.
+But if there are more projects than available resources, then the company needs to use capital rationing.
+This means that they will implement projects with the highest impact on value for shareholders.